vipulpandey/darpnai-gatsby/src/pages/products/index.md

     optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
+    image: /img/ai-modules.png
   image2:
     alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
+    image: /img/darpn-ai-reports.png
   image3:
     alt: Coffee beans
-    image: /img/darpnai-gms-ai.jpg
+    image: /img/darpn-ai-service.png
 testimonials:
-  - author: Rumi
+  - author: Harvard study
     quote: >-
-      Start a huge, foolish project, like Noah…it makes absolutely no difference what people think of you..
+      "Coronavirus may turn seasonal, social distancing needed till 2022"
-  - author: Rumi
+  - author: UK NHS
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      "the social distancing measures reduced the growth rate of confirmed COVID-19 cases by 9 percentage points after 16 days and suggests that the number of cases would have been 35 times higher without any of the measures"

 full_image: /img/ai-covid-control.jpg
 pricing:
   heading: There are three parts of Gully Monitoring System